yast/yast-yast2/doc/desktop_file.md

   `GenericName[cs_CZ]=Upravit pocet byrokratu u pekelne brany`.

-* *Categories* A semicolon-separated list of categories in which the entry will be show in a menu, e.g. `Qt;X-SuSE-YaST;X-SuSE-YaST-Security;` mean that it is shown in kde menu and also in yast center under security group.
+* *Categories* A semicolon-separated list of categories in which the entry will be shown in a menu, e.g. `Qt;X-SuSE-YaST;X-SuSE-YaST-Security;` means that it is shown in kde menu and also in yast center under security group.

 * *Icon* Path to an image or preferable only a name of an icon to be displayed along with the application name in file managers and menus, e.g.